Roman-Stanuch/Roman-Stanuch/README.md

 ### 😃 About Me:

-<p>I'm currently a student hoping to become a software engineer someday!
+<p>I'm currently a student and software developer!
 I started programming with Scratch when I was 7, and I have been doing it ever since!
 I enjoy trying new things in the world of programming, and I am always looking for a new challenge to improve my skills!</p>

 <div id="badges">
   <a href="https://www.linkedin.com/in/roman-stanuch-aa4801320/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a>